HomeLatest NewsIndustryIndia reissues new social media laws on rights, violations

 “A number of (technology) Intermediaries have acted in violation of constitutional rights of Indian citizens,” the government said, without naming any company or specific rights.

-Tension flared between India’s government and Twitter last year when the company declined to comply fully with orders to take down accounts that the government said were spreading misinformation about certain farmers’ protests.
+Tension flared between India’s government and Twitter last year when the company declined to comply fully with orders to take down accounts that the government said were spreading about certain farmers’ protests.

 Advertisement

 Twitter has also faced backlash in India for blocking accounts of influential persons, including politicians, citing violations of its policies.
-The government’s proposal would compel the companies to “take all reasonable measures to ensure accessibility of its services to users along with a reasonable expectation of due diligence, and transparency.”
+The government’s proposal would compel the companies to “take all reasonable measures to ensure accessibility of its services to users along with a reasonable expectation of due diligence, privacy and transparency.”

 Defending the proposed new appellate body, the government said social media companies had no such mechanism and nor was “there any credible self-regulatory mechanism in place.”
 Google’s YouTube, Facebook, and Twitter did not immediately respond to requests for comment.